 Today is a quiet day exploring Playa del Carmen and the resort.
 We set up our schedule with a beach/lazy day alternating with active/tour days.
 We chose to alternate days because we can only take so much time being lazy…we like to have fairly active vacations, but we did want to make sure we spent some time laying around drinking cocktails all day

-This morning head out to downtown Playa del Carmen and the main shopping drag, 5th avenue.
+This morning head out to 5th avenue for shopping!
 You’ll see a nice mix of classic shops as well as modern mall type storefronts.
 Even though this is one of the classic things to do in Playa del Carmen, walking down 5th avenue might make you want to set yourself on fire.
 The shop owners can be very pushy, especially if they see a resort bracelet on.
 They’ll immediately say they also work at the hotel, or they were your waiter the other night, but you just have to say STAHP! and keep walking.

 Poke into the textile shops and look around at the gorgeous handmade textiles.
 My favorite store was the iconic Rosalia.
 You cannot miss this store as it has tons of clothing items hanging in the open air shop.
 I bought a gorgeous multi-colored blanket for about $60.
 Prices are probably fairly expensive compared to the rest of Playa del Carmen, but everything seems to be of high quality.
-Updated to add – a year and a half later, the blanket is still goin’ strong!
+Updated to add – two years later, the blanket is still goin’ strong!

 Other fun stores include: